denten-books/plain-text/3-chapter.md

 The possibility of text that reconfigures itself.

-# Chapter 2: Splitting the Sign
+# Chapter 2: Fading Persistance

 The bifurcated sign resides in two distinct locations, each entailing drastically differing affordances for reading.